-Since 1994 we have conducted 68 term securitizations of automobile contracts that we purchased from dealers under our regular programs.
-As of December 31, 2015, 18 of those securitizations are active and all but one are structured as secured financings.
+Since 1994 we have conducted 72 term securitizations of automobile contracts that we originated under our regular programs.
+As of December 31, 2016, 18 of those securitizations are active and all but one are structured as secured financings.
 The exception is our September 2010 transaction, which is structured as a sale of the related contracts.
-From 1994 through April 2008 we generally utilized financial guarantees for the senior asset-backed notes issued in the securitization.
-Since September 2010 we have utilized senior subordinated structures without any financial guarantees.
 We have generally conducted our securitizations on a quarterly basis, near the end of each calendar quarter, resulting in four securitizations per calendar year.
 In recent years, we have found that the securitizations we conducted in December of those years, had a tendency toward less investor demand in the related bonds than the securitizations we conducted in other times of the year.
-As a result, in 2015, we elected to defer what would have been our December securitization in favor of a securitization in January 2016.
+As a result, in 2015, we elected to defer what would have been our December securitization in favor of a securitization in January 2016, and since then have conducted our securitizations near the beginning of each calendar quarter.